 - 1. General Provisions - a.
-Excused leave at full pay under this Policy is immediately available to an employee who is unable to work or telework without regard to length of service.

-- b.
-Length of excused leave: Excused leave for an employee who tests positive with a COVID-19 diagnostic test shall be available until the employee is cleared to return to work as outlined in Section (II) above, such excused leave is not to exceed four workweeks (20 workdays); provided that an employee who remains hospitalized or in a rehabilitation facility shall continue to receive excused leave until ten workdays after the employee is released from the hospital or rehabilitation facility have passed.
+Excused leave at full pay under this Policy is immediately available to an employee who is unable to work or telework without regard to length of service. - b.
+Excused leave for an employee who tests positive with a COVID-19 diagnostic test and is hospitalized or becomes a patient in a rehabilitation facility due to COVID, shall continue until ten workdays after the employee is released from the hospital or rehabilitation facility.
 Employees who test positive within three months after recovering from the first COVID infection will not receive COVID-19 excused leave during that three-month period unless they have new COVID-19 symptoms. - c.
-Except as set forth in subparagraphs "b" of this paragraph, effective April 1, 2021, all excused leave provided pursuant to this guidance is limited to a cumulative total of two workweeks (10 workdays) in each calendar year while this guidance remains in effect. - d.
+Except as set forth in subparagraphs "b" of this paragraph, effective April 1, 2021, all excused leave provided pursuant to this guidance is limited to a cumulative total of two workweeks (10 workdays) in each calendar year while this guidance remains in effect.

+- d.
 Part-time employees may receive excused leave for the number of bi-weekly hours that the employee was expected to work.
 Where expected hours cannot be readily determined, part-time employees may receive excused leave for the average number of bi-weekly hours that the employee worked over the six months preceding the leave. - e.
 Excused leave under this Policy is in addition to existing rules and entitlement regarding leave, i.e. annual leave and sick leave. - f.
 Agencies shall not require employees to charge absences to other accrued leave during the period of excused leave authorized by this policy. - g.
 An eligible employee may utilize excused leave intermittently as agreed upon by the agency and the employee.
 This leave must be taken in full-day increments if the employee is not teleworking.
 Excused leave may be taken in partial-day increments if the employee is teleworking and by agreement between the employee and the agency. - h.
-An employee may be required to submit medical documentation of the reason for sick leave if the absence is for more than three consecutive days. - i.
-After the first workday (or portion thereof) that an employee receives excused leave under this Policy, the agency may require the employee to follow reasonable notice procedures to continue receiving excused leave. - j.
+An employee may be required to submit medical documentation of the reason for sick leave if the absence is for more than three consecutive days. - After the first workday (or portion thereof) that an employee receives excused leave under this Policy, the agency may require the employee to follow reasonable notice procedures to continue receiving excused leave. - j.
 Employees who exhaust sick leave may be advanced additional sick leave consistent with NYCHA's Anticipated Leave Policy.